LeadRDRK/OpenBureau/docs/Config.md

 - `NO_MULTI`: Disallow multiple connections from the same client.
 Value is a boolean.
 - `AURA_RADIUS`: The radius of the aura, or how far away each user can be seen.
 Set to 0 to disable the aura system.
 Default: 0.
 - `USER_TIMEOUT`: How long it takes before the server disconnects from a client if they don't identify themselves, in milliseconds.
 Default: 10000
+- `LOG_PRIVATE_CHAT`: Log private chat messages.
+Value is a boolean.
+If `VERBOSE` is enabled, special message values will also be logged.
 - `VERBOSE`: Enable verbose logging.
 Value is a boolean.